trafiklab/trafiklab.se/content/api/netex-datasets/samtrafiken-sales-data.md

 ### Updates

-The static data in this dataset is updated monday to friday, usually between 22.00 and 00.00.
+There will be new datasets available daily, usually between 22.00 and 00.00.

 ## Latest